 - UNLV

 The Pac-12 reportedly wouldn’t need or even want to reach double-digit members in the near future.
-And most of the schools that made the most sense for the Pac-12 are in the Mountain West.
+But it does need at least one more team.

-Which Teams Could Be Expansion Targets For The Mountain West?
+Which Teams Could Be Expansion Targets For The Mountain West & Pac-12?

 - New Mexico State